Uładzisłau Kazłouski: Career

 Kazłouski settled in Vilnius.
 There he organized the Gymnastics Society "Hajsak" and published articles on the physical culture of Belarusian youth.
 At the same time, he served as secretary of the Belarusian National Committee and was active in the Belarusian Institute of Economy and Culture.

 In November 1933, Kazłouski and Fabian Akińczycem founded the Belarusian National-Socialist Party.
 Kazłouski edited its press organ New Plot Type, which was confiscated multiple times by the Polish authorities.
 Up until 1937, Kazłouski published numerous articles as well as poems for the party's press under the pseudonym "Kazłouszczyk".

 In 1934, Kazłouski became secretary of the Belarusian National Committee in Vilnius.
-In the Autumn of 1939, he became secretary of the Belarusian self-help groups where he worked with the Lithuanian Red Cross.
+In the autumn of 1939, he became secretary of the Belarusian self-help groups where he worked with the Lithuanian Red Cross.

 During World War II he worked together with the German Nazi Party.

-In the Autumn of 1941, Kazłouski moved to Minsk.
+In the autumn of 1941, Kazłouski moved to Minsk.
+From 1941 to 1943, he worked as a redactor of Belaruskaya Gazeta.
 By 1942 he began the publishing of "Biełaruski hasty".
 Alongside Akińczycem, Kazłouski attempted to reactivate the Belarusian Party of National-Socialism, but failed to obtain the consent of the German authorities.
 Kazłouski later co-organized and took part in the leadership of the Belarusian People's Self-Help.
+He was assassinated by Soviet partisans in November 1943.